Quantum illumination via quantum-enhanced sensing: Abstract

 \section{Abstract}

 Quantum-enhanced sensing has a goal of enhancing a parameter sensitivity with input quantum states, while quantum illumination has a goal of enhancing a target detection capability with input entangled states in a heavy noise environment.
 Here we propose a concatenation between quantum-enhanced sensing and quantum illumination that can take quantum advantage over the classical limit.
-Using quantum Fisher information formula, we connect quantum phase sensing in an interferometry with sensing a target reflectivity that we call a target sensitivity.
-Including thermal noise and loss, we put the target sensitivity into noisy quantum-enhanced sensing.
-Under the constraint of a total input state energy, for example, $N$-photon entangled states can exhibit better performance than a two-mode squeezed vacuum state and a separable coherent state.
-Incorporating a photon-number difference measurement that discriminates the presence and absence of the target distinctly, we enhance not only the target sensitivity but also the signal-to-noise ratio with increasing thermal noise.
+First, phase sensing in an interferometry is connected to a target sensing via quantum Fisher information.
+Second, the target sensitivity is investigated in noisy quantum-enhanced sensing.
+Under the same input state energy, for example, $N$-photon entangled states can exhibit better performance than a two-mode squeezed vacuum state and a separable coherent state.
+Incorporating a photon-number difference measurement, finally, the noisy target sensitivity is connected to a signal-to-noise ratio which is associated with a minimum error probability of discriminating the presence and absence of the target.
+We show that both the target sensitivity and the signal-to-noise ratio can be enhanced with increasing thermal noise.